 There are several different ways that brain injuries are classified.
 These include:

 Once the brain injury has been diagnosed, the next step is to treat the injury.
-If someone comes in with relatively benign symptoms, they may be watched for a brief period before being sent home to rest and recover; however, if someone comes in with more emergent symptoms, they could be whisked away for emergent treatment.
+If someone comes in with relatively benign symptoms, they may be watched for a brief period before being sent home to rest and recover; however, they could be whisked away for emergent treatment if someone comes in with more emergent symptoms.
 Someone who has signs of possible increased intracranial pressure (pressure inside the skull cavity) will be taken for emergent imaging, such as a CT scan or an MRI.
 If the imaging reveals swelling of the brain tissue, they will be taken to the operating room for an emergent craniotomy.
 In this procedure, a piece of the skull is removed to allow the brain to swell without being compressed by the skull.
 Once the swelling reduces, the skull is put back into place.
 Patients who have suffered brain injuries could also be placed on several chronic medications designed to control the blood pressure in the brain, the swelling inside of the skull, and any pain that the patient might have.

 - Insurance Claims: Sometimes, insurance companies hesitate to pay out claims with medical injuries.
 An experienced lawyer can help make this happen.

-- Medical Costs: The treatment of a brain injury can leave families wondering how to pay for expensive medical bills.
+- Medical Costs: Brain injury treatment can leave families wondering how to pay for expensive medical bills.
 A legal professional can discuss all of the options available to ensure this happens as painlessly as possible.

 An experienced attorney can help recover compensation for injuries sustained due to a negligent party.
 This can remove some of the stress and allow the family to focus on the medical recovery process.
 For more information, contact an experienced Fresno brain injury lawyer.Brain Injury Lawyers in Fresno, CA